 New Channel Dimensions in GA4

 There are some new channel dimensions in GA4 that are definitely worth a mention.
 In fact, you might start seeing some right away in your reports, depending on what kind of traffic you already have coming to your website.
-We have a resource post with a list of the new dimensions and how to use them.
+Check out our resource post with a list of the new dimensions and how to use them.

 Social media is now split into organic social versus paid social, and there’s new paid shopping and paid video channels as well.
 You might have seen a channel called “other” in UA, that is now called “unassigned” in GA4.
 Unassigned means traffic that has a source and medium combination that doesn’t match GA4’s default channel definitions.
 You can add two custom channels for traffic sources that don’t match up nicely with GA4s channel groupings as well.
 Overall, GA4 is a big improvement from UA.